GovTechSG/CFT-Docs/tgw/configure-routes.md

 - The relevant Route table(s) will **usually (not always)** include a route to `tgw-08ae6ac62a2d95bcf` (GCCI Intranet Transit Gateway for GEN Connectivity).

-- If you do not have a “non-Main” Route table(s) associated with the relevant Intranet Subnet(s), you would first have to create the “non-Main” Route table(s) and associate it with the relevant Intranet Subnet(s).
+- If you don't have a “non-Main” Route table(s) associated with the relevant Intranet Subnet(s), you would first have to create the “non-Main” Route table(s) and associate it with the relevant Intranet Subnet(s).

 **Step 3.
+Configure static routes**

-Configure the static routes on the relevant Route table(s) to route to CFT Intranet subnet(s) via GCCI Common Services Transit Gateway (tgw-047cffe7907f10f3f)**
+Configure the static routes on the relevant Route table(s) to route to CFT Intranet subnet(s) via **GCCI Common Services Transit Gateway (tgw-047cffe7907f10f3f)**.

 1. For routing to CFT Staging Intranet VPC, configure the following static route on the relevant Route table(s).
     - **Destination:** `10.209.93.128/25`